 Provisioners

-Provisioners exist inside of a resource, and they are used to either run a local command or a remote command or to copy a file from your local environment to a remote virtual machine.
+Terraform provisioners exist inside a resource and are used to either run a local command or a remote command or to copy a file from your local environment to a remote virtual machine.

-They are considered a last resort option due to the fact they are not a part of Terraform’s declarative model.
+They are considered a last-resort option because they are not part of Terraform’s declarative model.
 You should typically use cloud-init to run different scripts on your vm during the bootstrap phase, or if you can, use a configuration management tool like Ansible for this.

 Example Provisioner: